Introduction

 Get-Catlet | Start-Catlet -Force

 When the catlet is started, it automatically configures itself.
-In case of the starter catlet the configuration already contains a configurations that creates a user admin with password admin.
+In the case of the starter catlet, the configuration already contains a configuration that creates a user admin with a password admin.

-We call this kind of configuration fodder, as it will be fed into the catlet on first boot.
+We call this kind of configuration fodder, because it is fed into the catlet the first time it is started.

 Next